cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 :   The name (optionally schema-qualified) of a planner support function to use for this function.
 You must be superuser to use this option.

 configuration_parameter
-value
+**`value`**

-:   The `SET` clause applies a value to a session configuration parameter when the function is entered.
+The `SET` clause applies a value to a session configuration parameter when the function is entered.
 The configuration parameter is restored to its prior value when the function exits. `SET FROM CURRENT` saves the value of the parameter that is current when `CREATE FUNCTION` is run as the value to be applied when the function is entered.
 :   If a `SET` clause is attached to a function, then the effects of a `SET LOCAL` command executed inside the function for the same variable are restricted to the function: the configuration parameter's prior value is still restored at function exit.
 However, an ordinary `SET` command (without `LOCAL`) overrides the `SET` clause, much as it would do for a previous `SET LOCAL` command: the effects of such a command will persist after function exit, unless the current transaction is rolled back.
 :   See [SET](/docs/sql-statements/sql-statement-set.md) for more information about allowed parameter names and values.

-definition
+**`definition`**

-:   A string constant defining the function; the meaning depends on the language.
+A string constant defining the function; the meaning depends on the language.
 It may be an internal function name, the path to an object file, an SQL command, or text in a procedural language.

 :   It is often helpful to use dollar quoting (refer to [Dollar-Quoted String Constants ](https://www.postgresql.org/docs/12/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) in the PostgreSQL documentation) to write the function definition string, rather than the normal single quote syntax.
 Without dollar quoting, any single quotes or backslashes in the function definition must be escaped by doubling them.